01-edu/public/subjects/thirdtimeisacharm/README.md

 - Prints the output followed by newline `\n`.
 - If the string is empty, return newline `\n`.
-- If there is no third character, return newline `\n.
+- If there is no third character, return newline `\n`.

 ### Expected function